 Projecto Caliente presents a collection of archival materials put together in collaboration with activist Tomás Dinges.
 The display is composed of images and documents that evidence the threat of mining exploitation, revealing the violent division of the expanse of the mountain range.

-Two monoliths complete the installation, placed one inside and one outside the museum, replicating to scale the stone markers set up in Juncal in January 2019.
+One Mining Monument complete the installation, replicating to scale the stone markers set up in Juncal in January 2019.

 Erected in the high mountains these survey monuments modify nature, marking the point of submission of a landscape to its eventual exploitation.
 In the museum each is, instead, a ritual body that seeks to restore the connection between the above and below of ground level.

 Produced in collaboration with Parque Andino Juncal for the Bienal de Artes Mediales de Santiago 2019: The limits of the Earth.
 Co-curated by Catalina Valdes and Jean-Paul Felley, Museo de Arte Contemporáneo (MAC) Parque Forestal, Santiago, Chile.

 Co-produced by Arts Catalyst, Bienal de Artes Mediales de Santiago y Museo de la Solidaridad de Salvador Allende (MSSA).

 Supported by Arts Council England and the British Council.